 The best way to do this would be with a beard trimmer over shears.

 While shears are great at providing terrific control at trimming a longer beard, beard trimmers conversely offer better control when cutting closer to the skin.

 With their ability to dial in on an exact length setting, you can start with a longer cut and go closer and closer until you strike the perfect balance.

 Opt For A Different Beard Style

-While a higher neckline may not look the most pleasing with a full beard, such a high neckline can work perfectly if you transform it into a goatee or van dyke beard style.
+While a higher neckline may not look the most pleasing with a full beard, it can work well if you transform it into a goatee or van dyke beard style.

 Another option at your disposal would be a simple mustache.
-If you were growing a much longer beard, you may have adequate amount to rock a killer mustache.
+If you were growing a much longer beard, you might have an adequate length to rock a killer mustache.

 Lastly, a simple thick stubble will be another great option.
-Stubble not only is incredibly easy to maintain, but women also love stubble more than any other facial hair styles.
+Stubble not only is incredibly easy to maintain, but women also love stubble more than any other beard style.

 Got A Beard Brush?
 Try Using It

 The wonderful thing about beard brushes is that they can transform the way your beard looks and grows.